rancher/docs/content/rancher/v2.x/en/faq/networking/cni-providers/_index.md

 ![Unencapsulated Network]({{< baseurl >}}/img/rancher/unencapsulated-network.svg)

-### What CNI Providers are Supported by Rancher?
+### What CNI Providers are Provided by Rancher?

-Out-of-the-box, Rancher supports three different CNI providers for Kubernetes clusters: Canal, Flannel, and Calico.
+Out-of-the-box, Rancher provides three different CNI providers for Kubernetes clusters: Canal, Flannel, and Calico.
 You can choose your CNI when you create new Kubernetes clusters from Rancher.

 #### Canal